 Trips made in total disregard to band commitment

-Any other conflict not CLEARED/APPROVED at least two weeks ahead with Mr. Dubbs
+Any other conflict not CLEARED/APPROVED at least two weeks ahead with Mr. Sayre

-The Make-up assignment for an EXCUSED absence from a concert is for the student to personally plan and record all the music from the concert on their own.
-This can be done on an iPod, phone, or via email.
+The Make-up assignment for an EXCUSED absence from a concert is for the student to personally plan and electronically record all the music from the concert on their own and submit the recording files to Mr Sayre via APS google drive.
 All recordings must be done with a metronome.
 This is due the Monday following the missed performance.
 The calendar of events for the entire school year is on the Calendar.
 Using it can help you to plan ahead and avoid conflicts.

 Make-up work is not available for UNEXCUSED absences.